-D. ABSENTEE PROTOCOL
+D. ABSENCE PROTOCOL

 We recognize that some students may need to miss class due to illness and/or unforeseen circumstances.
-Students will be permitted to make up work if they need to miss class.
-If a student needs to miss class, they are expected to notify their instructor(s) a minimum of one hour prior to class so that arrangements can be made for make-up work or remote participation.
+Students will be permitted to make up work (in-class assignments), only if approved by the course instructor.
+If a student needs to miss class, they are expected to notify their instructor(s) a minimum of one hour prior to class so that arrangements can be made for make-up work and/or remote participation.
 Students will only be permitted to participate remotely if approved by the instructor and aligned with the course learning goals and activities.
 Make-up work will be determined by the course instructor and is due prior to the start of the next class session.